amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/01-KPIs&Intro/intro_exercises.md

 Match the scenario with the most appropriate Tableau product(s).

 **Scenario**
-1. You are an analyst creating a dashboard for weekly marketing performance.
+1. You are an analyst creating a dashboard for weekly marketing performance./A
-2. Your boss wants to check KPIs on her iPad while traveling.
+2. Your boss wants to check KPIs on her iPad while traveling./D
-3. You want to share a public COVID-19 dashboard to promote data transparency.
+3. You want to share a public COVID-19 dashboard to promote data transparency./G
-4. Your company wants to centrally manage data access for all dashboards.
+4. Your company wants to centrally manage data access for all dashboards./B
-5. You want to monitor metrics like sudden drop in sales, and get auto alerts.
+5. You want to monitor metrics like sudden drop in sales, and get auto alerts./E

 **Product**